Complexity Beyond Incentives: The Critical Role of Reporting Language: Conclusion

 \section{Conclusion}

 This paper studies how preference complexity and the reporting interface shape reporting accuracy and, in turn, welfare and justified envy in multi-attribute matching.
 Three facts emerge.
 First, complexity matters: LEX yields the highest accuracy; SEP and COMP substantially reduce accuracy with no robust difference between them.
-Second, strategic considerations matter: holding the reporting task fixed, ACCURACY outperforms SD-DIRECT, consistent with strategic misreporting under Serial Dictatorship.
-Third, the interface matters: attribute-based simplifications (SD-LEX, SD-WEIGHT) do not improve accuracy relative to a full ranking—even in LEX—while a sequential implementation (SD-CHOICE) dominates on accuracy and, consequently, on efficiency and justified envy.
-A higher choice accuracy than in ACCURACY and menu-size analysis indicates that part of SD-CHOICE’s advantage arises from reducing the cognitive burden of full-list construction, not only from stronger incentive properties.
+Second, incentives and framing matter: holding the reporting task fixed, ACCURACY outperforms SD-DIRECT, consistent with incentive-related and framing-related reporting errors under Serial Dictatorship.
+Third, the interface matters: attribute-based simplifications (SD-LEX, SD-WEIGHT) do not improve accuracy relative to a full ranking—even in LEX—while a sequential implementation (SD-CHOICE) performs better on accuracy and, consequently, on efficiency and justified envy.
+A higher choice accuracy than in ACCURACY and a reduced-form decomposition that attributes roughly one-third to $45\%$ of the SD-CHOICE--SD-DIRECT choice-accuracy gap to a priority-position/menu component indicate that part of SD-CHOICE's advantage arises from reducing the cognitive burden of full-list construction, not only from stronger incentive properties.

-Two design lessons follow.
-First, \emph{domain-assuming simplifications} are risky.
-Interfaces that force lexicographic or weighted-attribute aggregation can reduce input burden, but they restrict expressiveness and, in our data, do not deliver better accuracy even when the true domain is lexicographic.
-Because designers rarely know the distribution of preference domains ex ante and at least some participants plausibly have complex preferences, favoring a full list over constrained, domain-assuming inputs is safer among direct mechanisms.
-Second, \emph{sequential implementations} are powerful.
-SD-CHOICE combines obvious strategy-proofness with a cognitively light interface (one pick from a shrinking set), and the gains appear both in accuracy and in downstream outcomes.
+The results have two implications for assignment design.
+First, reducing the length of a report need not improve behavior.
+The decomposition in Section~\ref{sec:interfaces} shows that restricted interfaces reduce ranking error conditional on what they can express, but these gains are offset by representational restrictions---substantially for SD-LEX and more modestly for SD-WEIGHT---and neither interface improves assignment accuracy.
+Because designers rarely know the distribution of preference domains ex ante, the full-ranking interface performs more robustly in our experiment.
+Second, sequential and staged procedures can improve performance by reducing the active menu as well as by simplifying incentives.
+These findings do not imply that full one-by-one implementation is always practical, but they suggest that menu reduction is a relevant design margin for large assignment platforms.